ilkercakir/HttpContentRepository/README.md

 3) Include class files after compilation of the sources in ContentRepositoryFN folder created in your webapps directory

 4) Sample web.xml file included for deploying the servlet to Tomcat

+5) dispatcherBR version was developed to be able to respond byte range requests.
+This is especially valuable to use the repository to stream multimedia content to HTML5 video and audio elements.